pcesarperez/numbers-and-letters/README.md

 * Artifact: `antlr4-runtime`
 * Version: 4.5.3

-Then, you have to create an instance of the class `SpanishNumeralsToNumbersConverter`, which has a public method named `convertNumeralToNumber ( )`.
+Then, you have to create an instance of the corresponding converter class, which has a public method named `convertNumeralToNumber ( )`.

-For instance:
+When the parser encounters a syntax error, it throws an `UnrecognizedNumeralException` and aborts the parsing process, thus capturing invalid numerals.

+### Spanish numerals converter

 ```Java
 SpanishNumeralsToNumbersConverter numeralsConverter = new SpanishNumeralsToNumbersConverter ( );